true-async/php-true-async-rfc/basic.md

 the coroutine created by `processUser` will not stop its execution.

 The `finally` block calls `$scope->dispose()`, which cancels all coroutines that were created within the `Scope`.
-Calling `dispose()` explicitly cancels all leaked coroutines with a warning message.
+Calling `dispose()` explicitly cancels all zombie coroutines with a warning message.

 You can also use the `disposeAfterTimeout` and `disposeSafely` methods as alternative scenarios for cleaning up a `Scope`, see [Scope disposal](#scope-disposal).